Custom CRM: functionality, development process & implementation guidelines

 Potential risks

-Project budget overruns and long-term maintenance burden for your in-house team
+Project budget overruns and long-term maintenance burden for your in-house or external team

 Vendor lock-ins, unexpected licensing costs for premium services, and lack of essential features